Niloy333/eegFloss/README.md

 <sup>1</sup>Radboud University Medical Center, Donders Institute for Brain, Cognition and Behaviour, Nijmegen, The Netherlands.
 <sup>2</sup>Faculty of Technology and Bionics, Rhine-Waal University of Applied Sciences, Kleve, Germany.
 <sup>#</sup>Developer
 <sup>$</sup>Supervisor

-**This program is provided *as is*, without any warranties, express or implied. eegFloss is free to use, modify, and integrate with other non-commercial packages and services, provided that appropriate credit is given.**
+**This package is provided *as is*, without any warranties, express or implied. eegFloss is free to use, modify, and integrate with other non-commercial packages and services, provided that appropriate credit is given.**

 For questions, assistance, or further information: [contact the developer](mailto:niloy.sikder@donders.ru.nl)